 - 18 Long Column:

 - 19 Types Of Columns Based On Materials Used:

 What Is Column?

 Column is a vertical member which transfers loads of a structure from beam and slab to the foundation.
 The effective depth of a column exceeds three times the lateral dimension.
 Generally, columns carry axial loads in compression.
 Columns are very important components of a structure.
 Failure of columns results in the collapse of structure.
 In this article, I will discuss different types of columns used in building/structures.

 Types Of Columns:

-There are different types of columns used in structures.
-Columns can be classified depending upon several conditions, which are
+There are different column types used in structures.
+The types of Columns can be classified depending upon several conditions, which are

 1. Based on the shape.

 2. Based on the type of reinforcement.

 Square Column & Rectangular Column: